heavenlyblues/kracker_barrel/README.md

-# Kracker Barrel: Automated Multiprocessing Password Cracker
+# Kracker Barrel: Multiprocessing Password Cracker

 Cracker Barrel is an automated, high-performance password-cracking tool.
 Designed for extensive password testing, it operates using multiprocessing and auto-detection of hash parameters to handle varied cryptographic hashes, maximizing efficiency in password verification.